aorozsa/Sieve/README.md

 # Sieve

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Getting started
-Run `npm run install` to install or update the packages used.
+Run `npm install` to install the required packages.
+Run `npm update` to update installed packages.

-Core app files are found under `src/app`.
-The most important files are `app.component.html`, `app.component.ts` and `app.component.css`.

-## Development server

-Run `npm start` for a dev server.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `npm run build` to build and run the project.
-The build artifacts will be stored in the `dist/` directory.
+HTML pages are found in `windows/`, scripts are found in `scripts/`, and styles are found in `styles.css`.

 ## Run

-Once built, run `npm run electron`.
+Run `npm start` to run the project.

 ## Distribution

-Run `npm run dist` to create a distributable installer for the current operating system.
-The output will be saved within `dist/`.
+Run `npm run dist` to create an installer for the current operating system.
+Installers can be created for Windows, macOS and Linux.
+Icons used in installers are found in `build/`.
+To just create a packaged app instead of an installer, run `npm run pack`.
+The outputs will be saved within `dist/`.